Harpers Ferry Travel Guide

 Harper's Ferry, West Virginia © Jacob Fincher

-The historic town of Harpers Ferry is the most visited tourist town in West Virginia, seeing thousands of visitors each year.
-Located at the junction of the Potomac and Shenandoah Rivers, the town is named after the ferry that landowner Robert Harper established across the Potomac Rover in 1761, just 11 years after receiving a patent on 125 acres (51ha) of land at the present location of the town.
+The historic town of Harpers Ferry is the most visited tourist town in West Virginia, welcoming thousands of travellers each year.
+Located at the junction of the Potomac and Shenandoah Rivers, the town is named after the ferry that landowner Robert Harper established across the Potomac Rover in 1761.
 The ferry became the marker of the starting point for settlers traversing the Shenandoah Valley and western United States, and the rest, as they say, is history.

 Historically though, Harpers Ferry is best known for abolitionist John Brown's raid on the Armory in 1859, when he started a liberation movement among enslaved African Americans, at a time when assisting fugitive slaves was illegal.
 He was eventually tried for treason against the state of Virginia, as well as the murder of five proslavery Southerners, and was hanged.

-An outdoor enthusiast's paradise, Harpers Ferry is famed for its national park, which makes up the southern portion of the town, and many visitors in the town are just starting out or ending their leg of the Appalachian Trail, one of the most famous hiking trails in the world.
-Enjoy the breathtaking beauty and scenery while whitewater rafting, canoeing or inner-tubing along the rivers in the Harpers Ferry National Park; hook a Smallmouth Bass on a fly on the Potomac or Shenandoah River, or even a trout while fishing in the streams of the nearby George Washington National Forest; or sample some of West Virginia's finest wines in the nearby vineyards.
+An outdoor enthusiast's paradise, Harpers Ferry is famed for its national park, which makes up the southern portion of the town, and for many travellers marks the start or end of their leg of the Appalachian Trail, one of the most famous hiking trails in the world.
+Enjoy the breath-taking beauty and scenery while whitewater rafting, canoeing or inner-tubing along the rivers in the Harpers Ferry National Park; hook a Smallmouth Bass on a fly on the Potomac or Shenandoah River, or even a trout while fishing in the streams of the nearby George Washington National Forest; or sample some of West Virginia's finest wines in the nearby vineyards.